 USABILITY SURVEY

-This is a short survey meant to evaluate the usefulness, extent of usefulness and the ease of use of the data products and other data sources made available to you when trying to learn more about Africa Centre as a research/study location and its suitability to conduct your research at the Centre.
+You have recently [what they have done with AC – asked to look at data, etc].

+We are trying to improve the accessibility of our data and think that your views of our current approach to presenting what data we have will be useful.

+This is a short survey to ask your opinions.

 The list of participants of this survey shall be kept confidential and anonymized.

-Usefulness of data products/data sources provided

-From the following list, please rank in order of significance the data sources and information sources used to make a judgement on Africa Centres suitability for conducting your research (rank from 1 to 8 with one being most significant and 8 being least significant.
+The most useful data products and data sources we provide when you made your judgement to [?use the data or not?]
+From the following list, please rank the usefulness of these (rank from 1 to 8 with one being most useful and 8 being least useful.
 Enter 99 for Did Not Use):

 Public Website